Muhannad7794/vp_baseFree_tracking/README.md

    docker compose run --rm analysis
    ```

-3. Generate any of the example plots using the CLI commands in §4.
+3. Generate any of the example plots using the CLI commands as shown in §4.

-The combination of structured dataset, modular scripts, and Docker-based execution aims to make the system transparent, reproducible, and easy to extend for further scalability and more models.
+The combination of the structured datasets, modular scripts, and Docker-based execution aims to make the system transparent, reproducible, and easy to extend for further scalability.